yeti-switch/doc/en/best-practices/teams-direct-routing.rst

     Should contain **Allow: INVITE, ACK, CANCEL, BYE, INFO, NOTIFY, PRACK, UPDATE, OPTIONS**.
 Redefining **Allow** header there affects transfer logic on MS Teams side when call originated by MS Teams.
 Without this settings MS Teams will send **REFER** requests to Yeti-Switch to handle call transfer and it will fail because Yeti-Switch is not processing such requests in this scenario.

 Term Append Headers Req
     Should contain **Allow: INVITE, ACK, CANCEL, BYE, INFO, NOTIFY, PRACK, UPDATE, OPTIONS**.
 Redefining **Allow** header there affects transfer logic on teams side when call originated by Yeti to MS Teams.
-In case of multitenant configuration **term append headers req** should also contain **X-RR-Domain: subdomain.teams.example.com**.
+In case of multi-tenant configuration **term append headers req** should also contain **X-RR-Domain: subdomain.teams.example.com**.

 Term Use Outbound Proxy
     Should be **YES**